1952 Alabama Crimson Tide football team: Mississippi Southern

 To open the 1952 season, Alabama defeated the Mississippi Southern Golden Eagles 20–6 at the Cramton Bowl in a game where the Crimson Tide set a conference with their 12 fumbles.
 Clell Hobson scored the first touchdown for Alabama on his eight-yard run in the first quarter for a 7–0 lead.
 Southern responded in the second quarter with their lone points on a 13-yard Laurin Pepper touchdown run before the Crimson Tide made the halftime score 13–6 after a four-yard Bobby Luna run.
 Alabama then scored the final touchdown of the game in the third on a four-yard Bobby Marlow run.
-The victory improved Alabama's all-time record against Mississippi Southern to 6–0.